SupreethBaliga/Compilers/README.md

 * PDFs - Submission files for the different milestones
 * ST - Symbol Table in json format
 * TAC - 3 Address Code (Intermediate Language Code) of the corresponding test
-* tests - Contains the tests for the different Milestones
+* tests - Contains the tests for the different Milestones and the final project

 ## Features